GSA-TTS/handbook/pages/travel-and-leave/voluntary-leave-transfer-program.md

 #### VLTP email announcement template

-Once VLTP is approved, your supervisor can use the [VLTP email template](https://docs.google.com/document/d/1eKSbEvUUibZ0LDGqwS_3UO9iBMdYc5VfLN8aNttEQVs/edit) to draft an announcement.
-Your supervisor will work with Outreach to send an email TTS-wide to [tts@gsa.gov](mailto:tts@gsa.gov), CCing your [Workforce Relations HR Specialist](https://docs.google.com/document/d/15glvq9UakKUN8XTRTa6gRkhBHm2whhQyAGmf8ibTtBs/edit).
+Once VLTP is approved, your supervisor can use the [VLTP email template](https://docs.google.com/document/d/1eKSbEvUUibZ0LDGqwS_3UO9iBMdYc5VfLN8aNttEQVs/edit) to draft an announcement (unless you prefer no announcement be made).
+Your supervisor will work with Outreach to send a Leave Donation Request email to TTS's components, CCing your [Workforce Relations HR Specialist](https://docs.google.com/document/d/15glvq9UakKUN8XTRTa6gRkhBHm2whhQyAGmf8ibTtBs/edit).

 ### Using donated hours
 Donated leave won’t necessarily come in all at once.
 You will receive donated leave as it’s donated; so, you and your supervisor will want to touch base as it’s coming in.